adaptyteam/adapty-docs/versioned_docs/version-3.0/add-remote-config-locale.md

-Feel free to use the context menu of the English locale to fix localization issues:
+2. Take advantage of the context menu in the English locale to resolve localization issues efficiently:

-- Use the **Push this value to all locales** menu to overwrite any changes made in the row for non-English locales, replacing them with the values from the English locale.
+   - **Copy this value to all locales**: Overwrites any changes made in non-English locales for the selected row, replacing them with the value from the English locale.

-- Use the **Revert all row changes to original values** menu to cancel all changes made in the current session, reverting them to the last saved values.
+   - **Revert all row changes to original values**: Discards any changes made during the current session and restores the values to their last saved state.

 <Zoom>
   <img src={require('./img/d7e70f1-remote_confi_loc_table_options.webp').default}